Hornbill-Docs/esp-config/esp-config/email/creating-a-shared-mailbox.md

 Mailbox Name: This is used to reference the mailbox within the Hornbill Platform when there is a need to specify a mailbox in certain application settings.
 Once the mailbox is created this cannot be changed.
 Display Name: This is what the recipients of email will see when they receive an email from Hornbill.
 This can be edited at any time.
 Adding an Inbound Mail Service
 This tab is where we tell Hornbill where it will retrieve email messages.
-Remember, in a typical setup, email messages are not sent directly to your Hornbill instance but are retrieved periodically from a mail account that will reside on your organisations mail exchange.
+Remember, in a typical setup, email messages are not sent directly to your Hornbill instance but are retrieved periodically from a mail account that will reside on your organizations mail exchange.
 The information Hornbill needs is as follows:

 Service: the industry standard Protocol that Hornbill will use to retrieve the messages.
 Hornbill Supports POP3 or IMAP4.
 Server: the name or IP address of the mail server where the mail account is located.